Skip to content Skip to footer

 What Are The Challenges Of Working From Anywhere?

-While there are some challenges to embracing a work from anywhere model, the benefits far outweigh them.
-When done correctly, these difficulties can be mitigated to create a strong, resilient, innovative and focused workforce.
+While working from anywhere does invite some challenges, the benefits far outweigh them.
+When done correctly, these difficulties can be offset to create a strong, innovative and focused workforce.

 Insufficient Tech

-As we mentioned above, a work from anywhere model inevitably leads to digital transformation.
-When done well, this can boost productivity, empower your employees and help to plug the skills gaps in your organisation.
+As we mentioned, WFA inevitably leads to digital transformation.
+When done well, digital transformation can boost productivity, empower your employees and help to plug the skills gaps in your organization.

-One of the biggest priorities for businesses looking to lean in to this way of working is ensuring the right tech is in place to support WFA.
-The large majority of knowledge workers use a myriad of different software and tools to do their day to day roles.
-If doing this from home, a coffee shop, the office or a co-working space is difficult it will lead to burnout and low engagement.
-The rise in popularity of digital workplace platforms and virtual offices is a powerful signal to employers that, if they want to make any form of hybrid work successful, they must offer frictionless tools that facilitate productivity from day one.
+One of the biggest priorities for businesses is ensuring the right technology is in place to support WFA.
+The majority of knowledge workers use a myriad of different tools in their day-to-day roles.
+If accessing these tools from home, a coffee shop or a co-working space is difficult, expect to see burnout and low engagement.
+The rise in popularity of digital workplace platforms and virtual offices is a powerful signal to employers that, if they want to make any form of hybrid work successful, they must offer tools that facilitate productivity.

 Communication Difficulties

-A distributed workforce empowered to work flexibly anywhere can find communicating a struggle.
-We’ve learned in recent years that communication tools and apps like Zoom, Skype, and Microsoft Teams are invaluable for synchronous communication, however they don’t always work for employees in different time-zones.
+A distributed workforce can find communicating a struggle.
+Though platforms like Zoom, Slack and Microsoft Teams are invaluable, they don’t always work for employees in different timezones.

 Knowledge Sharing

-Another way to encourage knowledge sharing in a distributed workforce is through mentoring programs.
-A big concern for many organisations taking steps to work from anywhere and embrace a hybrid approach is how junior members of staff go about learning things they would have previously learned on the job.
-Offering mentoring to team members gives them a structured program in which they can learn, ask questions and grow regardless of where they are.
-What’s more, the working from anywhere model also encourages mentors and mentees to come together and collaborate with each other face-to-face should they wish to.
+Another way to encourage knowledge sharing is through mentoring programs.
+A big concern for many organizations with a WFA setup is how junior members of staff learn on the job.
+Offering mentoring to team members gives them a structured program in which they can learn, ask and grow regardless of where they are.

 Low Employee Engagement

-Many managers and workers alike worry that working apart will lead to isolation and sense of disconnection from each other and the organisation as a whole.
-However, it’s important to acknowledge that this isn’t a symptom of working remotely (or indeed from anywhere).
+Many managers and workers worry that working apart will lead to isolation and a sense of disconnection.
+But this isn’t down to working remotely (or indeed from anywhere).
 Instead, it’s a symptom of poor communication.

-Remote workers have and do report feeling cut off from information they would normally naturally get from simply being present in an office space.
-What’s more, communicating virtually is not always the same as having a one-on-one chat in person with your manager or colleagues.
+Remote workers have and do report feeling cut off from information they would normally get in an office space.
+What’s more, virtual communication isn’t always the same as having a one-on-one chat in person.

 Difficulties Evaluating Performance